Softeq: DURATEQ

 Softeq Venture Studio is a startup accelerator established by Softeq in 2021.
 The studio offers engineering and startup formation services and funding to early-stage startups in exchange for equity in their company.
-Participant enrollment began October 2021.
+Participant enrollment began in October 2021.
 In 2022, the studio organized two cohort cycles, bringing the total startups to 49.
-The lists of participants include startups in wellness, med-tech and sports-tech.
+The lists of participants include startups in wellness, med-tech, and sports-tech.